MC Hammer: Obstruction charges

-M.C.
 Hammer was arrested in 2013 in Dublin, California, for allegedly obstructing an officer in the performance of his duties and resisting an officer (according to "stop and identify" statutes).
 Hammer claims he was a victim of racial profiling by the police, stating an officer pulled out his gun and randomly asked him: "Are you on parole or probation?"
 Hammer stated that as he handed over his ID, the officer reached inside the car and tried to pull him out.
 Police in Dublin, east of Oakland, said Hammer was "blasting music" in a vehicle with expired registration and he was not the registered owner.
 "After asking Hammer who the registered owner was, he became very argumentative and refused to answer the officer's questions," police spokesman Herb Walters typed in an e-mail to CNN.
 Hammer was booked and released from Santa Rita Jail in Dublin.
 A court date was scheduled; however, all charges were dropped in early March.
-Hammer tweeted that he was not bitter and considered what happened "a teachable moment."
+Hammer tweeted that he was not bitter and considered what happened "a teachable moment".